-As a plant ecologist and conservation biologist, I am fascinated with the vast diversity of plants on Earth and how they interact with their environment and other organisms.
-I am particularly interested in how climate change, urbanization, and other anthropogenic factors affect plant populations and communities.
-Understanding anthropogenic impacts to organisms is compelling to me for two main reasons: 1) humans exert a large and growing influence on Earth's biota, and 2) we can simultaneously learn about their basic ecology and address applied problems in conservation biology and restoration.
+As an ecologist and conservation biologist, I am fascinated with the vast diversity of species on Earth and how they interact with their environment and other organisms.
+I am particularly interested in how climate change, urbanization, and other anthropogenic factors affect populations and communities.
+Understanding anthropogenic impacts to organisms is compelling to me for two main reasons: 1) humans exert a large and growing influence on Earth's biota, and 2) we can simultaneously learn about their basic ecology and address applied problems in conservation biology, management, and restoration.

 News & Updates